tgfrerer/island/plan.md

 ## Structs as Data

 Think of *structs as data* - your main interaction should be with data, sequences of functions acting collaboratively on data.
+There is **no inheritance** whatsoever.

 ## Objects as abstract *state* machines